Enter Bird's Name in Search Box:

 |5" 12.7cm||7.75" 19.7cm||0.35oz 9.9g||Parulidae||Setophaga pensylvanica|

-Distribution: Found from the lower half of Quebec, to James Bay, west across the provinces to British Columbia, south to Missouri, east to Mississippi, north-east to Virginia, to the Atlantic coast, north to all of New Brunswick and Nova Scotia.
+Distribution: Found from the lower half of Quebec to James Bay, west across the provinces to British Columbia, south to Missouri, east to Mississippi, northeast to Virginia and to the Atlantic coast, north to all of New Brunswick and Nova Scotia.
 Spends it winters in Central America.